filimon-danopoulos/filimon-danopoulos.github.io/new/2014-11-12_Metasploitable-2.md

 # More hacking!

 This is a follow up of my last post on hacking that can be read [here](https://filimon-danopoulos.github.io/posts/2014-11-12_Metasploitable-1.html).
 This time I will try my hands on the next service running on port 22.
+During this exercise I searched the web a bit and found numerous guides on how to hack the Metasploitable machine.
+Since I want the excitement of finding something my self I have not read any post on the subject and I will not do that either.
+This means I might very well find sub-optimal solutions for some problems, deal with it!

 ## The target